SOS Children's Village Brasília

 In many households, it is the norm that the father goes out to work while the mother stays at home and cares for the children.
 This single income is often not sufficient, but due to the limited availability of early childhood care in the area, it is impossible for mothers to contribute to the family’s income, even by working part-time.

 Rates of alcoholism or drug abuse amongst parents are high, as are incidents of domestic violence, which often creates a vicious cycle where children and young people fall into substance abuse too, as a way of dealing with their difficult family situation.
 This, in turn, makes them incredibly vulnerable to sexual exploitation or child labor.
 In the worst cases, these children may be abandoned by their parents entirely, or may even flee their home and choose a life on the streets instead.

 Carnival at the children’s village (photo: F. Espinoza)

-Strengthening families: The SOS Family Strengthening Programme provides much needed support to families who are at risk of breaking down.
+Strengthening families: The SOS Family Strengthening Program provides much needed support to families who are at risk of breaking down.
 We aim to reach out to those who are especially vulnerable.
 We ensure that they have access to services and that children go to school.
-We also run a community centre which offers workshops (for example on children's rights), training (for parents to make some income) and activities (such as sport lessons and theatre performances).
+Our community center offers workshops (for example on children's rights), training (for parents to make some income) and activities (such as sport lessons and theater performances).

 Care in families: For children in Brasília who are no longer able to live with their parents, three SOS families can provide a loving home.
 One SOS family lives in housing integrated into the community.
 In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mothers.
 As the children grow older, we give them training and advice so that they can find a job.